 No, these are different types of flan.
 The traditional German flan is a fruit cake baked in a special rimmed flan pan and topped with fruit.
 Spanish (or Mexican) flan is a creamy custard made with eggs, whole milk, sweetened condensed milk, and vanilla extract.

-Yes, you can make pastry cream and use it instead of vanilla pudding in the recipe.
+You can make classic pastry cream and use it instead of vanilla pudding in the recipe.

 Love fruit desserts?
 Try these next!